WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 - table must have _partition key_ and **optional** _sort key_ (or range key)

+- The **WCU is measured in 1KB increments (rounded up) FOR THE WHOLE ITEM you are writing to**.

+  - This means that, **if the item you are writing to is large, but you update only a small portion of it, you will pay a lot for the write**.

+    - This is why **you should consider splitting the "large" attributes apart from the small ones that you frequently update**.

+- The **RCU is measured in 4KB increments (rounded up)**.

 ## Contribution Insights

 - you can view graphs on access patterns for your database